 Recycling

-From 1 February 2024, the government is standardising kerbside recycling nationwide.
+In February 2024 the government standardised kerbside recycling nationwide.
 Simplifying and standardising what can be recycled to make it easier for you to put the right items in the right bin, no matter where you are.

 Read more about the changes to standardise household recycling on the Ministry for the Environment website.